Tuesday, August 29

 The Big Picture.
 Our annual dive into ethics and the law of workers' compensation challenges attorneys and the entire workers' compensation community to uphold best practices in the service of their clients.
 We'll consider scenarios based on ethics decisions from the Maine Board of Overseers of the Bar.
 Among the topics on the table are: contact with experts, meeting deadlines, the mood in Maine among the Bar, and broader, related matters such as stress, collegiality, and fairness.

-Faculty: Aria Eee (Staff attorney, Board of Overseers of the Bar), and Kate Gatti (Reben, Benjamin & March in Brunswick).
+Faculty: Aria Eee (Staff attorney, Board of Overseers of the Bar), Kate Gatti (Reben, Benjamin & March in Brunswick), and Steve Hessert (Norman, Hanson, & DeTroy in Portland).

 9:30 - 10:30 LIVE Appellate Division Argument